1teaspoon(1tsp)ground flax seed, optional, can omit

-2tspsunflower, vegetable or canola oil or olive oil, if you prefer
+2teaspoon(8g)sunflower, vegetable or canola oil , or olive oil, if you prefer

-2/3cupmashed bananafrom about 1 1/2 medium bananas, over-ripe bananas for best flavour
+2/3cup(160g)mashed banana, from about 1 1/2 medium bananas, very ripe bananas for best flavour

-2 1/4cupsunbleached all purpose flourplus more as needed and for dusting
+2 1/4cups(290g)unbleached all purpose flour, spooned and levelled, plus more as needed and for dusting

-Add 7-grain cereal and rolled oats to a large bowl, or the bowl of a stand mixer fitted with a kneading hook.
+Add the 7-grain cereal and rolled oats to a large bowl or the bowl of a stand mixer fitted with a kneading hook.
 Pour boiling water over.
 Stir, then let stand until water cools to just lukewarm, about 10 minutes.

 *Be sure mixture is not too hot when you add the yeast.
-For instant yeast, you want it no more than 125F.
-For active dry yeast, it should be more like 110F.
+For instant yeast, you want it no more than 120-125F.
+For active dry yeast, it should be more like 105-110F.

-Add yeast, wheat bran, brown sugar, ground flax seed, sunflower oil and salt.
+Add the yeast, whole wheat flour (or wheat bran) brown sugar (or honey), ground flax seed (if using), oil and salt.
 Stir to combine.
 Add mashed banana and walnuts and stir in.
-Add 1 1/2 cups of the flour and stir to combine. *If mixing by hand, remove dough from bowl to a very well floured surface if it gets too hard to stir and begin adding flour through kneading instead.
+Add the flour and stir to combine. *If mixing by hand, remove dough from bowl to a very well floured surface if it gets too hard to stir and begin adding flour through kneading instead.

-Continue adding flour 1/4 cup at a time at first, then a tablespoon at a time until you have dough that forms a ball, but that is quite moist and just a bit sticky.
+Continue adding flour a couple of tablespoons at a time, then a tablespoon at a time, mixing between additions, until you have dough that wraps the kneading hook and cleans the bowl a bit, but that is still quite moist and just a bit sticky.
 If making by hand, remove dough to a greased bowl.
-If making in a stand mixer, just leave the dough in the mixer.
-Cover bowl or stand mixer bowl with plastic wrap and let stand 45 minutes.
+If making in a stand mixer, just remove the kneading hook and leave the dough in the mixer.
+Cover the bowl or stand mixer bowl with plastic wrap and let stand 45 minutes.

-Preheat oven to 375F and have two baking sheets out and ready.
+Preheat oven to 375F (regular bake/not fan assisted) and have two small or one large baking sheets out and ready.
+Position racks in upper third and bottom third of the oven.

 Remove dough to a well floured surface and gently deflate. *At this point, I use my kitchen scale to measure the weight of the entire dough ball in grams.
 I then divide that amount by 10 (since we will be needing 10 pieces) and I start cutting off and weighing pieces of dough, adjusting so that they are the calculated weight.
 If you don't have a kitchen scale, start by cutting the dough ball equally in half, then form each half into a bit of a log.
 Do your best to cut the log into 5 equal pieces.
 Repeat with the other half of the dough.